BendroCorp/bendrocorp-alexa2/README.md

 npm run build (If you are a non-*nix)

 ### Development
+All of the most current versions of:
 - node
 - npm
 - yarn (if you yarn)
+- typescript

 ### Dep Documentation
 - https://github.com/davguij/rxios